vortext/esther/README.md

 smoothly, bringing a rich and immersive depth to each interaction through vivid imagery and well-chosen keywords.

-We're building Esther to be your go-to pal when you jot down your thoughts in your diary app, aiming to make this space your little haven of comfort, understanding, and growth.
+I am building Esther to be your go-to pal when you jot down your thoughts in your diary app, aiming to make this space your little haven of comfort, understanding, and growth.